 - enhance communication and collaboration across schools and divisions

-Comprised of over 125 members from across the university, the Sustainability Leadership Council (SLC) was launched Earth Day 2019 and has continually been advancing the university’s initiatives around sustainability, fostering multidisciplinary collaboration and supporting the work of the Office of Sustainability.
+Comprised of over 125 members from across the university, the Sustainability Leadership Council (SLC) launched on Earth Day 2019 and has continually been advancing the university’s initiatives around sustainability, fostering multidisciplinary collaboration and supporting the work of the Office of Sustainability.

 Get Involved with SLC

 The Sustainability Leadership Council welcomes faculty, student, and staff participation from across the entire university to help envision, champion, advocate, and implement progress towards JHU's sustainability goals.
-The member nomination period is open late Spring and early Summer for the following academic term.

 SLC Steering Committee: The SLC is led by a steering committee of faculty, student, and staff members, including chairs and representatives of the contributing SLC Committees.